-Resistance is one of the most popular three measurements of any electrical system which are voltage, current and resistance.
-Resistance is just like its name, it,s actually opposition of current flow in circuit .
-Or you can say it as oppsition of medium from which current has to be flow.
+Resistance is one of the most popular three measurements of any electrical system which are voltage, current, and resistance.
+Resistance is just like its name, it,s actually opposition to current flow in circuit.
+Or you can say it as the opposition of medium from which current has to be flow.
 And the quality of material to pass current from it is called conductance.
-So metals or other materials with good conductance value means they have less resistance in them.
+So metals or other materials with good conductance value mean they have less resistance in them.

 V = IR or R = V/I

-In which v represents voltage, I for curent and r for resistance.
-According to it resistance is inversely proportional to current, as highers the rsistance current will be lowred and as lowers the resistance current will increased.
+In which v represents voltage, I for current and r for resistance.
+According to it, resistance is inversely proportional to current, as resistance increases current will be lowered, and as lowers the resistance current will be increased.

 How to Measure Resistance Using Multimeter

-Although resistance is a real opposition of current flow but it becomes so important while designing electric systems or testing other parameters of devices and motors.
-In that sense finding actual value of ohms becomes so vital, it could be done by simple steps with help of a best digital multimeter or analog meter.
+Although resistance is real opposition to current flow it becomes so important while designing electric systems or testing other parameters of devices and motors.
+In that sense finding the actual value of ohms becomes so vital, it could be done by simple steps with help of a best digital multimeter or analog meter.

-If you are not a profesional electrician we will strongly recommend you to first take necessary safety trainings to avoid any misfortune.
-Carefully read manual of your multimeter and follow it strictly.
-To measure resistance through multimeter apply following steps accordingly,
+If you are not a professional electrician we will strongly recommend you to first take necessary safety training to avoid any misfortune.
+Carefully read the manual of your multimeter and follow it strictly.
+To measure resistance through multimeter apply the following steps accordingly,